You are here

 Conditions that commonly occur with ASD

 If your child is demonstrating symptoms associated with ASD and another psychological condition, such as: Attention-Deficit/Hyperactivity Disorder, Intellectual Disability, Anxiety, Obsessive-Compulsive Disorder, Depression, Bipolar Disorder or Tourette Syndrome, we can conduct a number of assessments in order to determine your child’s specific individual needs.
-They might include the following assessments: cognitive (intellectual), academic achievement, behavioural and/or Autism Spectrum Disorder assessments.
+They might include cognitive (intellectual), academic achievement, behavioural and/or Autism Spectrum Disorder assessments.

 Should your child have ASD and an additional psychological condition, we would provide a wide range of thorough, practical recommendations to help your child to reach his/her potential.
 We are also available to conduct school visits to meet with your child’s school professionals to help them to better understand your child’s needs and how your child’s needs can better be met.